Strauss-Kahn apology seen contrived, staged

 Financial daily Les Echos said that Strauss-Kahn's brief digression on the subject of the Greek debt crisis was a way of trying to make the public miss his voice on the global crisis.

-For the most part, Strauss-Kahn focussed on the New York sex scandal, well aware that millions around the world, captivated by the scandal, wanted to hear his version of events.
+For the most part, Strauss-Kahn focused on the New York sex scandal, well aware that millions around the world, captivated by the scandal, wanted to hear his version of events.

 Strauss-Kahn said he regretted causing pain to his wife and family and said deep reflection over the scandal meant he had lost forever a former "frivolity" in his dealings with women.